Honduras national under-23 football team

-The Honduras national under-23 football team represents Honduras in international football competitions (finals stage and qualifiers) in Olympic Games and Pan American Games.
+The Honduras national under-23 football team represents Honduras in international football competitions (finals stage and qualifiers) in the Olympic Games and the Pan American Games.
 The selection is limited to players under the age of 23, except for three over-age players.
-The team is controlled by the Federación Nacional Autónoma de Fútbol de Honduras (FENAFUTH).
+The team is controlled by the Football Federation of Honduras (FFH).

 Honduras have qualified for five Men's Olympic Football Tournaments, in Sydney 2000, Beijing 2008, London 2012, Rio de Janeiro 2016 and Tokyo 2020.